 “Mistakes come in all shapes and sizes.
 Sometimes we don?t realise we?ve made a mistake until it?s too late.”

 Remain calm and relax

+Mistakes are inevitable – not only in presentations but in everything ? business, relationships, when driving, in meetings, when cooking, everything.
+The best thing to do for your presentation and for the audience is to remain calm and focus on the solution.
+Act as if you know mistakes are inevitable rather than acting shocked and panic stricken.
+When the error happens (delivering wrong information, projector stops working, disruptions etc) focus on what you can do to rectify the situation quickly.
 For example, if you?re delivering a presentation and the projector stops working, ask someone to quickly fix it.
 Don?t whisper it to someone or hope someone has spotted it and will jump to the rescue, but confidently ask for help.
 Then either continue with the presentation, offer a break or leave the presentation to one side and interact directly with the audience.

 Own up to your mistake

 It could be something as small as a spelling error on your slide or a huge mistake like opening the wrong slide deck in front of major decision makers!
 Either way, own up to it and apologies if you need to (for example for wasting the audiences time or if you delivered wrong information).
 It?s always better to own up to your mistake rather than have someone else point it out to you which can put extra stress on you and make you feel uncomfortable.

 Make a joke